After Seahawks get run over by Giants, Bobby Wagner says, ‘We’ve got to play better’

 QB McGough joins practice squad

-Seattle signed quarterback Alex McGough to its practice squad Wednesday.
+The Seahawks signed quarterback Alex McGough to the practice squad Wednesday.
 He was a seventh-round Seahawks draft pick in 2018 and spent that season on the practice squad before signing with Jacksonville.
 He was cut by Houston in October.

-Adding McGough gives Seattle four quarterbacks on its roster or practice squad — Russell Wilson, Geno Smith, Danny Etling (also on the practice squad) and McGough.
+Adding McGough gives them four quarterbacks on their roster or practice squad — Russell Wilson, Geno Smith, Danny Etling (also on the practice squad) and McGough.

-Carroll said Seattle wanted to add another QB to avoid the recent situation that happened with Denver, when all its quarterbacks were ruled out for a game due to COVID-19 protocols.
+Carroll said they wanted to add another QB to avoid the recent situation that happened with Denver, when all its quarterbacks were ruled out for a game due to COVID-19 protocols.
 Carroll said for now Etling will be kept separate from the other QBs as McGough relearns the system.

 “Alex needs to work with us for a while here to get caught up where we’re going, and then we’ll make a determination on how to go from there,” Carroll said.
 “I could see in the future that Alex gets back with us for a few weeks, gets comfortable and then we may separate him, too.
 He needs to learn a lot more before he can help us, so we’re going to try to bring him along and hope for the best and keep Danny clear, and then in time that we may make that decision we’ll wait and see what we do with that.
 We’re considering that.”